 Product Development, Software Release, Maintenance and Support Policy

-The Datawatch product development and roadmap standards are based on the Datawatch mission of Get The Whole Story.
+The Altair product development and roadmap standards are based on the Altair mission of Get The Whole Story.
 Based on input from customers, analysts, and a combined company task force, the product development philosophy is built on four key principles:

 Minimize the total cost of ownership (TCO).
 TCO is a critical metric for the long-term success of any IT investment.
-Datawatch customers see a clear opportunity to lower their TCO.
-Customers can dramatically lower their TCO by reducing the need for redundant skill sets, administration, hardware, and IT operations involvement in the continuing and increased use of Datawatch products.
+Altair customers see a clear opportunity to lower their TCO.
+Customers can dramatically lower their TCO by reducing the need for redundant skill sets, administration, hardware, and IT operations involvement in the continuing and increased use of Altair products.

 Balance enhancement and integration with innovation.
-Customers want to see continued innovation as Datawatch moves forward with enhancement and integration along with new and developing technology.
+Customers want to see continued innovation as Altair moves forward with enhancement and integration along with new and developing technology.